bwich/CCI-Bonn.github.io/starters/academic/content/post/job-phd/index.md

 ---
-title: Multiple ⁠Postdoc/PhD and Master thesis positions available for AI-driven translation research in radiology funded by European Research Council.
+title: Multiple Postdoc, PhD, and Master's Thesis Positions Available for Advancing Foundation Models in Radiology (funded by ERC)
 subtitle: Research Positions

 # Summary for listings and search engines